for Veterans and the Public

 Continue to protect yourself from becoming infected.
 Here are some ways to reduce your risk of getting hepatitis C:

 - Don't inject drugs.
-If you shoot drugs, talk with your doctor about trying to stop.
+If you do, talk with your provider about trying to stop.
 If you can't stop, don't ever share your needles or works with anyone else.

 - Always practice safe sex.
 Use a latex barrier, such as a condom (or rubber) every time you have sex.
 Using condoms also reduces your chances of getting some sexually transmitted diseases.